LaurentBouquet/surfacegps/README.md

 Ionic Super Starter comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
 This makes it easy to change the text used in the app by modifying only one file.

 ### Adding Languages

 To add new languages, add new files to the `src/assets/i18n` directory, following the pattern of LANGCODE.json where LANGCODE is the language/locale code (ex: en/gb/de/es/etc.).

 ### Changing the Language

 To change the language of the app, edit `src/app/app.component.ts` and modify `translate.use('en')` to use the LANGCODE from `src/assets/i18n/`

+Thank you in advance for your contribution :-)